 We made a whole page for this.
 Visit Getting Started to see how you can become an ACL armored combat fighter today!

-The Armored Combat League is full of knowledgeable members willing to share training regimen with new fighters/chapters.
+Armored Combat Worldwide is full of knowledgeable members willing to share training regimen with new fighters/chapters.
 If you are new to sports, any number of workout or training regimens would be good to pursue such as crossfit, strength training, Olympic lifting, etc. Be sure to consult with your doctor before beginning any new physically/mentally demanding training regimen.

 Start with what’s known as “soft kit” practices – regular workout clothing and possibly some padded martial arts gear.
 Start learning the various take-down and grappling techniques as well as proper weapon strikes.
 Use foam boffer swords and shields to get used to the movements.
 Build a pell (something you hit that resembles a human target).
 These can be made out of a few sturdy pieces of wood and some tires.
 If you’re a part of an existing chapter, the senior members may be inclined to loan you their steel kit on a limited basis for steel kit practices.